-Admission to the BIOE Program
+Admission to the bioengineering program

-Like all undergraduate programs in the College of Engineering, the BIOE undergraduate program consists of pre-engineering and professional engineering components.
-Admission to the pre-engineering program (first and second years) requires no separate application beyond that for admission to OSU.
+Like all undergraduate programs in the College of Engineering, the bioengineering undergraduate program consists of pre-engineering and professional engineering components.
+Admission to the pre-engineering program (first and second years) requires no separate application beyond that for admission to Oregon State University.
 Admission to the professional program (beginning of the third year) is competitive.
 To be eligible, you must have completed 80 credit hours.
 The program is "capacity restricted" and the the minimum required combined GPA for admittance was 2.9 in 2016.
 Moreover, all required pre-engineering courses must have been completed with a “C” or better.
 More information about Pro-school can be found here.